sdc17/UPop/README.md

 #### 2. Compress with single GPU

-Take compress BLIP model to 2x on the NLVR2 dataset as an example:
+Compress the BLIP model to half on the NLVR2 dataset as an example:

 ```bash
 python compress_nlvr.py --p 0.5 --epoch 15 \